Checkpoint Docs

 • Select All Pages trigger

-4. Optional: Add custom triggers for specific events:
+4. Optional: Add custom triggers for specific events

 • History API changes (pushState/replaceState)